 You can activate SmartDNS for Surfshark through your account dashboard, while SmartDNS for PIA will need to be set up through the site’s client control panel.

-Each VPN has its own Kill Switch that will disconnect you from the internet if your connection drops.
-A Kill Switch ensures your privacy is always protected and your data is never compromised.
+Each VPN has its own kill switch that will disconnect you from the internet if your connection drops.
+A kill switch ensures your privacy is always protected and your data is never compromised.

-PIA vs. Surfshark VPN: credibility and auditing
+PIA vs. Surfshark VPN: audits

 We want to know that we’re dealing with a reputable VPN service.
 The best way to find out is through an independent audit.